 I decided to move to New York City in November 2017 after spending the better part of 6 years commuting from Scranton, Pennsylvania to study tabla with Dan Weiss.
 I would sometimes drive from Scranton to Brooklyn several times a week to get to gigs.
 On the way home I would sleep in my car somewhere until I had enough energy to get home.
 I would go to work the following day.
 I saw no other option.

 In the words of Giovanni Giorgio on the Daft Punk track, “I definitely wanted to become a musician.
-It was almost impossible because the dream was so big… I would partially sleep in the car because I didn’t want to drive home and that help me for about almost 2 years to survive.”
+It was almost impossible because the dream was so big… I would partially sleep in the car because I didn’t want to drive home and that helped me for about almost 2 years to survive.”

 David Binney @ 55 Bar on a Tuesday, NYC.
 One of hundreds of photos.